Shashwat-nitj/OnlineClassAutomation/README.md

 1. Open the excel file.
 Fill the required info.
 (Hints and Sample sheet given) </br>
 2. Run the app.
 (Yup.
 That's it) </br>
 ## Glimpse on Algorithm</br>
-1. Signs in in Google and Microsoft (whichever or both link is given)</br>
+1. Signs in in Google and Microsoft (whosever credentials are provided in excel / or both)</br>
 2. Identifies which day's time table to follow today.</br>
 3. Sorts the day's list according to start time of classes (You don't need to fill it in order)</br>
 4. Algorithm chooses the class which is EARLIEST in the FUTURE, waits for its start time to arrive, and then joins it.</br>